Fyssion/mc-status-bot/README.md

-# minecraft-server-status-bot
+# Minecraft Server Status Bot

-Bot that checks status for a specified server and displays it in the Discord sidebar
+Discord Bot that checks status for a specified server and displays it in the Discord sidebar.

 ## Installation